HwWobbe/DefinitiveData-DeltaAlerts/README.md

       * this ( incumbent/proponent ) Training needs to happen at all three of the levels
 * Define and Conduct some Code Reviews

+#### -11-
+* CivicAtlas waterloo visit ?

 #### -10-
-* evaluate CivicAtlas
+- evaluate CivicAtlas
-  * gain access to operational code that we can try building a application in
+  - gain access to operational code that we can try building an application in
-    * consider the API issues
+    - consider the API issues
-  * interface to GeoSpatial
+  - interface to GeoSpatial
-    * offer a demo
+    - offer a demo
+- progress impeded: health ; NDA processing ; ...

 #### -09-
 ...